Underrated Marvel Comics: See Timely Results

 • The Private War of Dr. Doom is the highlight of Steve Englehart’s run before the fallout of Jim Shooter.

 • The Larry Hama run introduces the Avengers to characters and situations that inspire them to progress.
-One such character is Rage who brings up what can hold publishers and writers back by sticking too close to model representation.
+Like Rage!
+He highlights how sticking too close to model representation can hold publishers and writers back.

 • The Last Avengers Story is a series about legacy and the inspirations that Earth’s mightiest leave behind.